satzlich/swift-rohan/RohanHelp/markdown/replacement-rules.md

 ### Greek letters

-Greek letters each with name of length 5 or less.
+Greek letters with names of five or fewer characters can be entered directly.

 |  \# |  Pattern | Replacement | Look     |
 | --: | -------: | :---------- | :------- |